pauloconde/ReactCalc/README.md

-# Simple calculator app, made with React
+# 🧮 Simple calculator app, made with React

 This project was done within a hands-on coding skills lesson.

 ## Instalation

-CLone this repository in your local directory.
+Clone this repository in your local directory.

 In project directory, you can run: